nlamberson/Steam-Game-Recommender-AI/README.md

 # Steam-Game-Recommender-AI

 This project was a final project for my Artificial Intelligence class in College.
 The project was complete in collaboration with Michael Treacy, another student at the University.
-We spent the semester researching and understanding AI models, applying them to the project to make a steam game recommendation system with only games and hours played per use as an input.
+We spent the semester researching and understanding AI models, applying them to the project to make a steam game recommendation system with only games and hours played per user as an input.
 For a detailed reading on the AI agents and how we went about building the system, the final report is included in the repository.

 ## README Directory